 Founded in 1935 in Springdale, Arkansas, Tyson Foods is the world’s largest processor and marketer of chicken, beef, and pork products.
 Tyson produces a wide variety of protein-based and prepared food products for customers throughout the United States and more than 100 countries.
 It´s the recognized market leader in its retail and food service markets.

 Two hundred thousand birds are processed every day at Tyson’s Nashville, Arkansas plant.
 Production staff at the plant were spending a significant amount of time removing condensation that was forming on overhead pipes and ceilings in the evisceration area near the bird chiller.

 All condensation needed to be removed after sanitation and prior to processing.
 “We were hanging plastic over our chiller every day.
 The difference in air temperature was causing the ceiling to sweat,” says Mike Hanson, Complex Manager at Tyson Foods.
 “We employed two people per shift to mop condensation around the chiller area.”

 Fans were added to increase airflow in the evisceration area to try and eliminate condensation.
 This often brings in humid air, adding moisture and creating airflow imbalances that can increase condensation formation.

-Condensation may also be found in other areas of the plant due to the changing airflow patterns.
-Munters was contacted to design and manufacture a condensation control system that would eliminate the overhead condensation in this area.
+Condensation may also be found in other areas of the plant as a result of changing airflow patterns.
+Munters was contacted to design and manufacture a condensation control system that would eliminate overhead condensation in this area.

 After analyzing the test and balance report, a 22,000 CFM system with ammonia cooling and desiccant dehumidification was selected.

 Check your email within a couple of minutes to reset your password, if you can’t see any incoming messages try to check into your spam folder!